nychealth/EH-dataportal/content/data-stories/congestionpricing/index.md

 In Fall 2021, the Metropolitan Transportation Authority started work on [a Central Business District Tolling Program](https://new.mta.info/project/CBDTP), also known as congestion pricing.
 Through this plan, cars and trucks that enter Manhattan below 60th street&mdash;the central business district&mdash;would be charged a toll.
 By law, the toll money would fund important improvements to New York City’s transit system of subways, buses, and railroads. ([Read the law here](https://www.nysenate.gov/legislation/laws/VAT/T8A44-C).)

 Traffic is a huge part of our environment in New York City, and it imposes a cost on every New Yorker.
 It affects our quality of life, our air quality, and the safety of walking, cycling, and other ways New Yorkers get around our city.
-Congestion pricing was scheduled to begin in June 2024 but has been paused indefinitely by Governor Hochul.
+Congestion pricing was scheduled to begin in June 2024 but has been paused indefinitely.

 <div class="asidebox p-2 fs-sm my-2">